 WARNING: Checking of belts and drive components should only be carried out with tractors engine switched off, starting key removed and the PTO shaft disconnected.
-Never attempt to run the machine with the belt guard removed.
+Never attempt to run the machine with the belt guard removed - Replace guard after tensioning before starting the machine.